appserver-io/appserver/_docs/configuration.md

 permalink: /get-started/documentation/configuration.html
 ---

 We fancy that appserver should be highly configurable, so that anyone who is interested can give it a shot.
-Therefore we provide a central configuration file located at `/opt/appserver/etc/appserver.xml`.
+Therefore we provide a central configuration file located at `/opt/appserver/etc/appserver/appserver.xml`.

-This file contains the complete [architecture](#the-architecture) as an XML structure.
+This file contains the complete architecture as an XML structure.

 To change used components, introduce new services or scale the system by adding additional servers you can do so with some lines of XML.
 Look at a basic
 `appserver.xml`.